Weight over bar: World record

-→ Having broken the world record a total of twelve times, Hafþór is widely regarded as the undisputed greatest of all time at this event.
-He is also the only man who has ever cleared 5.95 m or more, which he has done eight times.
+→ Having broken the world record a total of thirteen times, Hafþór is widely regarded as the undisputed greatest of all time at this event.
+He is also the only man who has ever cleared 5.95 m or more, which he has done ten times.

 Second best athlete in history is Highland games specialist Spencer Tyler USA who has cleared 5.92 m, and third best athlete in history is former world record holder and Highland games specialist Mike Zolkiewicz USA who has cleared 5.82 m.
 Even though it happened during 56 lb versus 55 lb weight discrepancy of 2012–2013, pro strongman athletes Mikhail Koklyaev RUS and Mike Burke USA both have also cleared 5.82 m but with the 25 kg weight making them the joint-fourth best athletes in history.